Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 If you have a **Duet 2 WiFi** or **Duet 3 Mini 5+ WiFi**, setting `M552 S1` in the config.g is sufficient to enable networking and let your network router assign an IP address via **DHCP**.

 If you need to assign a **static IP address**, use M587 with the I parameter when setting up the SSID in Step 5.
 See [M587 in the GCode dictionary](/User_manual/Reference/Gcodes/M587).

-> Commands in config.g are processed from top to bottom, so a command at the bottom supersedes a command at the top of the file.
-{.is-info}

-> This version of the config.g configuration file will be replaced in the next section of the instructions.
-This version will be used for now, so making these changes will enable you to access the Duet until you do replace the config.g with a version that is more tailored for your machine.
-{.is-info}

 ### Ethernet Duets